-Students cover an 11 year curriculum in just 1 year !
+Wow!
+These students cover an 11 year curriculum in just 1 year!

 Here the children have designed, built, and decorated their entire school campus — without adult supervision !
-They cover the entire high-school math curriculum in one year and get Master's degrees by the time they are seventeen.
+They cover the entire high-school math curriculum in one year and get Master's degrees by the time they are seventeen (Some as young as 14!!).
 They cook their own meals, do the administrative work and write their own textbooks !
 These students come and go as they please - and their parents pay no tuition fees!

 “… A narrow gravel road led from the main highway into the forest, to a valley nestled amidst the mountain peaks.
 The road soon came to an end in front of a most unusual two-storey mansion.
 It was still under construction.
 From one of the still frameless window openings wafted the sounds of children’s voices singing a Russian folk song.